 AMM Project information, including Award Summaries and AMM Newsletters, can be found in the AMM Documents.

-The primary goal of NE's Hybrid Energy Systems (HES) Program is to expand the role of nuclear energy beyond just supplying electricity to the grid to include supplying energy to various industrial, transportation, and energy storage applications.
-The program seeks to accomplish this goal through the development of integrated energy systems that include multiple energy inputs (nuclear, renewable, and fossil), energy users (grid energy consumers, industrial heat or electricity users, and transportation fuel users), and mass energy storage would allow the electric grid to continue to rely on clean nuclear baseload electricity, while offering economic benefits to nuclear energy operators providing needed grid flexibility.
+The primary goal of the Integrated Energy Systems (IES) R&D is to expand the role of nuclear energy beyond just supplying electricity to the grid to include various industrial, transportation, and energy storage applications.
+Integration of energy systems that include multiple energy inputs (nuclear, renewable, and fossil), energy users (grid energy consumers, industrial heat or electricity users, and transportation fuel users), and mass energy storage would allow the electric grid to continue to rely on clean nuclear baseload electricity, while offering economic benefits to nuclear energy operators providing needed grid flexibility.
 These integrated systems would also expand the availability of clean, affordable nuclear energy to applications currently relying on other energy sources.
 As more advanced reactor technologies come into the marketplace (e.g., high-temperature reactors), even more opportunities will arise for integrating these innovative energy systems into existing or newly designed industrial infrastructure.

 The IES R&D effort provides modeling, simulation and experimental capabilities to help form the economic and technical basis for selecting early-stage concepts for further development.
-The IES activities are coordinated with DOE’s Energy Efficiency and Renewable Energy (EERE), with the support of Idaho National Laboratory, National Renewable Energy Laboratory, Argonne National Laboratory, and Oak Ridge National Laboratory.
+The IES activities are coordinated with DOE’s Office Energy Efficiency and Renewable Energy, with the support of Idaho National Laboratory, National Renewable Energy Laboratory, Argonne National Laboratory, and Oak Ridge National Laboratory.
 Focused research and development of technology options through complementary research programs, will enable a more efficient, environmentally sustainable energy sector in the future.